nextcloud/news/README.md

     "maintenance" => false,

 ### Feeds are not updated
-Feeds can be updated using ownCloud's system cron or any program that implements the [News app's updater API](https://github.com/owncloud/news/wiki/Updater-1.2), most notably [ownCloud News Updater](https://github.com/owncloud/news-updater):
+Feeds can be updated using ownCloud's system cron or any program that implements the [News app's updater API](https://github.com/owncloud/news/wiki/Updater-1.2), most notably [ownCloud News Updater](https://github.com/owncloud/news-updater). **The feed update is not run in Webcron and AJAX cron mode!**

 System Cron:
 * Check if the config.ini in **owncloud/data/news/config/config.ini** contains **useCronUpdates = true**